hikettei/Caten/Readme.md

 ## Project

 ```
-./source/api     | principle apis for caten (syntax sugar for air)
+./source/api     | principle apis for caten (syntax sugar for air) no shape/dtype check is running at this level !!
 ./source/air     | An optimized pattern matcher for DAG
 ./source/codegen | codegen
 ```